 The UAS Grisons offer various services to support your studies and to guide you in your personal and professional development.
 Take advantage of the wide range of sports opportunities, make use of the job and housing exchange or seek advice.

 A degree in tourism will open up many opportunities for you: you could take on roles in marketing such as managing projects, products, content or social media.
 You could work for an agency as a sales manager or a consultant.
 You could become an event manager or a project coordinator in the tourism industry or at an event agency.
 Or you could go into management in a sports association or sponsorship department.
 Your degree will also make you eligible for positions in corporate or price development, or for managerial roles and jobs in HR management.

 Following the bachelor’s degree programme in tourism, you also have the option to complete a master’s degree either in Switzerland or abroad.
-The Master of Science in Business Administration with a Major in Tourism offered by the University of Applied Sciences of the Grisons is aimed at highly motivated graduates of the bachelor’s programme with a very good degree.
+The Master of Science in Business Administration with a Major in Tourism and Change offered by the University of Applied Sciences of the Grisons is aimed at highly motivated graduates of the bachelor’s programme with a very good degree.

 Since 2018, the University of Applied Sciences of the Grisons can be found on Hosco.
 Hosco serves us primarily as alumni platform to develop a network, but there are also vacant internships and student jobs advertised.
 Go to Hosco

 If you would like to apply for a place on the programme, please send your completed application form and the required documents to the University of Applied Sciences of the Grisons.

 The deadline for applications is 31 May in the year you intend to start your course of study.

 Applications received after the application deadline may also be considered if there are still places available on the programme.
 Please contact the programme administrator for information.

 Do you have any questions about the study programme?
 Would you like any advice, or are you still unsure?
 Do you have any administrative questions?
 We will be happy to help you.